Sett17/mdpaper/REFERENCE.md

 ## Lists

 Lists are a convenient way to organize and present information in a structured way.
 Mdpaper supports both unordered lists (bulleted lists) and ordered lists (numbered lists).
+The Text inside a list-item supports inline styling.

 ### Unordered Lists